macmillanpublishers/RSuite_Word-template/README.md

 Instructions for manually installing &/or packaging the RSuite Word-template are below: for Word for PC (2010/2013/2019) or Word for Mac (2016/2019).

-Below that are notes for vba development with this repo.
+After that are notes for development, testing, and maintenance.

 # Installation

 ## Assets required for installation

-###### Files for Installation should be pulled from the 'files_for_install.zip' attachment to the [latest release](https://github.com/macmillanpublishers/RSuite_Word-template/releases/latest).
+ **Files for Installation should be pulled from the 'files_for_install.zip' attachment to the [latest release](https://github.com/macmillanpublishers/RSuite_Word-template/releases/latest).**

 * File:  template_switcher.dotm
 * Folder:  RSuiteStyleTemplate
 * Folder:  MacmillanStyleTemplate

-See below _PC install_ and _Mac install_ sections for installation targets and other details.
+See below _PC install_ and _Mac install_ sections for installation target directories and other details.

 ## PC Install